Volyně: History

 According to archaeological findings, a Slavic settlement was built on the site of today's town in the 7th century.
 The first written mention of Volyně is from 1271, when a gord was documented here.
 In 1299, the settlement was promoted to a town.
 In 1327, the parish church and town fortifications were completed.
 In the 15th century, the Volyně waged a long-standing and ultimately victorious dispute with the royal town of Písek over the import of salt and the payment of tolls.
 The town's prosperity peaked before the Thirty Years' War.

 During the war, Volyně suffered from looting, fires and passage of troops.
 After the war, despite several fires and plague epidemics, the town continued to grow and spread beyond the town walls.
 The face of the town changed significantly in the 19th century, when the square was paved and new multi-story buildings began to be built.

 Education

 The town is known as a local centre of education.
-Apart from preschool education and a primary/secondary school, there is Higher Vocational School and Secondary Industrial School.
+Apart from preschool education and a primary/secondary school, there is the Higher Vocational School and Secondary Industrial School.
 It was founded in 1864.

 Transport

-The I/4 road (the section from Strakonice to the Czech-German border in Strážný) passes through the town.
+The I/4 road (the section from Strakonice to the Czech-German border in Strážný) runs through the town.

 Volyně is located on the railway line Strakonice–Volary.